 A common question we often get is: How do you calculate how many lumens = a certain kelvin.
 In short, these are two measurements that are not directly related.
-See our "Watts vs. Lumens vs. Kelvin" article.
+See our "Watts vs. Lumens vs. Kelvin" page.
 Kelvin is not a measure of brightness rather it is a measure of color temperature.
 If you are looking for brightness, the proper measurement to look for is lumens.
 In general though, 5000K or cool/daylight white will a appear brighter than 2700K all things being equal but this is due to the higher contrast of such light.